Almost Impossible - I was cast in Almost Impossible on the spot at the audition... but "Almost Impossible" turned out to be a description of

 I scraped up my knees pretty bad when I tacked Bob the Clown in multiple takes, and I even ended up with a clown face imprent

 on my shirt.
 The guy that plays Bob is also the director.
-I have to say, the finished project was darker then I expected.
+I have to say, the finished project was darker then I expected, and less funny.

 the second half; we filmes it in reverse order and time ran out.